readthedocs/readthedocs.org/docs/user/explanation/dedicated-platform.rst

 The combined set of features make it possible to bootstrap a small documentation project and turn it into a mature enterprise product.

 .. figure:: /img/documentation-lifecycle.svg
-   :alt: A diagram of external effects to a documentation's life-cycle
+   :alt: A diagram of external effects to a documentation's lifecycle

-   The number of effects on a life-cycle are many.
+   The number of effects on a lifecycle are many.
    Some are caused by external factors, changes to the product or project, changes in the team,